-In this issue we've explored the garden from a particular point of view--the garden as art.
-For most people we spoke with, the idea of the garden as art settled comfortably into place.
-Why not?
-Aren't they all?
-But Art is one of those big words.
-Maybe it's not a problem for lots of people, but in some places the obvious is undressed, taken apart, and reassembled in ways that require a close reading.
-That's where I ran across the idea of "the garden as art" presented as if it were a problematic concept.
+In this issue we've explored the garden from a particular point of view—the garden as art.
+For most people I imagine the response might be simple—why not?
+But "art" is one of those big words and in some places it's another story.
+I ran across the idea of "the garden as art" in an academic setting.
 More specifically, the question was posed as follows: can the garden be a medium for the fine arts?

-Besides my own thoughts on this topic, which hardly belong in the category of the scholarly, it must be freely admitted that for the rest of our investigation of the garden as art in this issue, we simply followed what touched and delighted us.
-To this end, Marcia Donahue has been a great help.
-Not only is she an artist-gardener of rare inspiration, but she also happens to know many other horticulturalist, art-inclined garden practitioners of exceptional quality.
-Through her, we discovered Bob Clark's lyrical Oakland garden and Cevan Forristt's
+Besides my own thoughts on this topic, which hardly belong in the category of the scholarly, it should be admitted that for the rest of our investigation into the garden as art, we simply followed what touched and delighted us.
+In this respect, Marcia Donahue has been a great help.
+Not only is she an artist-gardener of rare inspiration, but she knows many other art-inclined garden practitioners of exceptional quality.
+Donahue led us to Bob Clark's lyrical Oakland garden and Cevan Forristt's

-In the realm of gardening, it's the front lawn which may best typify that unwitting submission to "how things are done."
+which may best typify the unquestioning submission to "how things are done."
 Some years ago, I faced my own inner struggle over whether or not to risk becoming a front-yard non-conformer in a neighborhood of well-trimmed lawns.
-Finally I took the leap and put in what soon became a small jungle, threatening to eat our house.
-Not only did I find the change satisfying, but I've lived to tell the story.
+Finally I took the leap and put in what soon became a small jungle.
+Not only did I find the change a source of constant pleasure, but I've lived to tell the story.

 garden editor, Robert Smauss, who sent us to Andy Cao's recycled glass garden in Echo Park in Los Angeles.
-Our coverage of that garden is minimal, I'm afraid, but we hope it gives just a hint of the originality of Cao's vision (see the inside back cover for a color photo).
+Our feature will give you at least a hint of the originality of Cao's vision.

-A number of other very interesting items in this issue await your discovery.
-Having spent a number of months rich in the delights of all the gardens I've visited and the people I've met, the feeling persists of having merely touched the edge of a vast territory.
-So much more is out there both physically and conceptually.
+A number of other treasures await your discovery.
+Having spent a number of months rich in garden delights, the feeling persists of having only touched the edge of a vast territory.
+So much more is out there.
 That is certain.
-Its scope might be envisioned as mappable on two axes.
-The basic physical facts would lie along one axis: size, for example, from the simple window box to thousands of acres.
-One would add to this all the varieties of plants, garden objects, etc.
+The possibilities are mappable on two axes.
+The basic physical aspects would lie along one axis: size, for example—from window box to thousands of acres.
+And included would be all the varieties of plants, garden objects, etc.